 Our Earl Grey tea is uplifting and fresh, Black tea leaves from the cool misty tea gardens of Sri Lanka have been delicately scented with oil of bergamot creating a medium bodied and wonderfully fragrant tea.

 Brew for a shorter amount of time and add a slice of lemon for a light and refreshing tea, or brew longer and add milk for a robust cup.
-Earl Grey can be paried beautifully with white fish or citrus desserts.
+Earl Grey can be paried beautifully with white fish or citrus desserts and can be cold brewed in summer for a refreshing iced tea.